kubernetes-sigs/kueue/docs/tasks/README.md

 ## [Administer Cluster Resources](administer_cluster_resources.md)

-Learn how to setup `Queues` and `ClusterQueues` to administer the resources in a cluster.
+Learn how to setup Queues and ClusterQueues to administer quotas in a cluster.